New Zealand Base Ordnance Depot, Egypt and Italy 1940-46

 Vehicle Tactical Sign NZ Division Ordnance Field Park 1944-45

-On in February 1943, the establishment was again modified with an increase of the strength to 5 Officers and 99 Other Ranks with the structure changed to include an additional section, the Reserve Vehicle Park Section whose role was to hold reserves of the Divisions vehicles.
+In February 1943, the establishment was again modified, increasing the strength to 5 Officers and 99 Other Ranks.
+The structure was changed to include an additional section: the Reserve Vehicle Park Section, which was responsible for holding reserves of the Division’s vehicles.

-Further adjustment to the role and establishment of the OFP were facilitated on 7 March 1943 when Controlled Stores became an OFP responsibility’ Included as part of the OFP Headquarters, whose strength grew by one Warrant Officer Class One and one Private.
+Further adjustments to the role and establishment of the OFP were made on 7 March 1943, when Controlled Stores became an OFP responsibility.
+This change was included in the OFP Headquarters, whose strength increased by one Warrant Officer Class One and one Private.

 OFP ESTB 1943

 Following the second Battle of El Alamein, the NZ OFP continued to support the NZ Division in the advance across Libya and into Tunisia until the final defeat of the Axis forces in North Africa in May 1943.
-During this advance, there were periods when a New Zealand Advanced Ordnance Depot (NZAOD) was attached to the NZ OFP from the NZ Base Ordnance Depot (BOD) in Egypt.
-The role of the NZAOD was to provide holding of General stores and consumables not held by the OFP, mainly clothing and personnel webbing equipment.
+During this advance, a New Zealand Advanced Ordnance Depot (NZAOD) was occasionally attached to the NZ OFP from the NZ Base Ordnance Depot (BOD) in Egypt.
+The role of the NZAOD was to provide holdings of general stores and consumables not maintained by the OFP, primarily clothing and personal webbing equipment.

-The New Zealand Division did not participate in the invasion of Sicily, spending the next few months reorganising and refitting as the 4th Armoured Brigade completed its training and was fully integrated into the NZ Division.
+The New Zealand Division did not participate in the invasion of Sicily.
+Instead, they spent the following months reorganising and refitting, during which the 4th Armoured Brigade completed its training and was fully integrated into the NZ Division.

 February 1944 – December 1945

-After several months in Italy, the NZ OFP undertook another reorganisation in February 1944.
-The NZ BOD at Maadi camp in Egypt had been split into two parts; No 1 NZ BOD, which remained in Egypt and No 2 NZ BOD which was based at Bari on the South Adriatic coast of Italy.
-With No 2 NZ BOD in Italy, the shortened and narrow lines of communication made the need for the NZAOD less necessary than in North Africa.
-The NZAOD that had been supporting the NZ Division in Italy prior to the establishment of 2 BOD was disbanded on 16 February 1944.
-With a requirement for the stores that the NZAOD held remaining forward, some its functions were absorbed into the NZ OFP as a mobile AOD section, increasing the strength of the NZ OFP by one Officer and fifteen Other Ranks and 10 additional lorries.
-[17]
+After several months in Italy, the NZ OFP underwent another reorganisation in February 1944.
+The NZ BOD at Maadi camp in Egypt had been split into two parts: No. 1 NZ BOD, which remained in Egypt, and No. 2 NZ BOD, which was based at Bari on the South Adriatic coast of Italy.
+With No. 2 NZ BOD in Italy, the shorter and narrower lines of communication reduced the necessity for the NZAOD, which had been supporting the NZ Division in Italy before the establishment of No. 2 BOD.
+Consequently, the NZAOD was disbanded on 16 February 1944.

 OFP ESTB 1944

 One of the functions that the AOD section brought to the NZ OFP was a Mobile Officers Shop.
-Officers shops were an organisation developed by the British in North Africa.
-Centrally provisioned by the Central Provision Office, Officers Shops allowed Offices to buy at reasonable rates, authorised items of kit such as clothing, camp kit, travel bags, Leather jerkins and shoes.[18]
-In Italy, the Officers Shop organisations were similar to that in the Middle East, but also stocked a range of locally obtained items.
-Although the Officers shop function was included as part of the AOD Section from February 1944 it was not officially formalised and added to the establishment of the NZ OFP until 11 May 1945.
+These shops, developed by the British in North Africa and centrally provisioned by the Central Provision Office, allowed officers to buy authorised items of kit such as clothing, camp gear, travel bags, leather jerkins, and shoes at reasonable rates.[18]
+In Italy, the Officers Shop organisations were similar to those in the Middle East but also stocked a range of locally obtained items.
+Although the Officers Shop function was included as part of the AOD Section from February 1944, it was not officially formalised and added to the establishment of the NZ OFP until 11 May 1945.

-Further changes to the NZ OFP happened in August 1944 when an NZASC Warrant Officer Class Two was included in the Headquarter establishment to assist in the coordination of supplies to NZASC units from the NZ OFP.[19]
-Additional equipment in the form of a truck-mounted crane to assist with the handling of heavy tank spares and engines in the Armoured Section was also approved during August 1944.[20]
+Further changes to the NZ OFP occurred in August 1944 when an NZASC Warrant Officer Class Two was included in the Headquarters establishment to assist in coordinating supplies to NZASC units from the NZ OFP.[19]
+Additionally, a truck-mounted crane was approved in August 1944 to assist with handling heavy tank spares and engines in the Armoured Section.[20]

-In April 1945 the stockholding of signals stores in Division OFP’s was authorised to be increased.
-With the increase of holdings estimated to be around six tonnes, an additional three 3-ton Lorries was approved along with an increase of two Storeman and one Clerk.
+In April 1945, the stockholding of signals stores in Division OFPs was authorised to be increased.
+With the estimated increase of holdings around six tonnes, an additional three 3-ton lorries were approved, along with an increase of two storemen and one clerk.

-Germany surrendered on 7 May 1945, bringing hostility’s in Europe to a close, but in the Pacific and South East Asia the war against Japan was still in progress and discussion of the future of the NZEF and its future in the war was underway.
-By June 1945 the decision had been made to maintain NZOC units in the NZEF at full strength to facilitate the handing back of vehicles and equipment by Divisional units as they were demobilised or reorganised for service against Japan.
-The August atomic bombing of Japan and their subsequent surrender in September 1945 brought what was going to be a long war to a sudden end.
-Japan was occupied by allied forces and New Zealand contributed a Brigade group (J Force) based on the 9th Infantry Brigade of the 2nd NZEF.[21]
+Germany surrendered on 7 May 1945, bringing hostilities in Europe to a close.
+However, in the Pacific and Southeast Asia, the war against Japan was still ongoing, prompting discussions about the future of the NZEF and its role in the conflict.
+By June 1945, the decision was made to maintain NZOC units in the NZEF at full strength to facilitate divisional units’ handing back of vehicles and equipment as they were demobilised or reorganised for service against Japan.
+The atomic bombing of Japan in August and their subsequent surrender in September 1945 brought the war to a sudden end.
+Japan was occupied by Allied forces, and New Zealand contributed a Brigade group (J Force) based on the 9th Infantry Brigade of the 2nd NZEF.[21]

 OFP DisbandmentThe NZ OFP was functionally disbanded on 26 October 1945 and formally disbanded after 4 years and 5 months of service as a unit of the 2nd NZEF on 29 December 1945.[24]

-During the NZ OFP 4 years of service, the following members died while on active service;
+During the NZ OFP’s 4 years of service, the following members died while on active service:

 • Sergeant Ronald Roy Moore, 13 February 1942, now resting at the Fayid War Cemetery in Egypt.

-• Private Ivan James Curin, 24 March 1945, now resting Ravenna War Cemetery in Italy
+• Private Ivan James Curin, 24 March 1945, now resting at Ravenna War Cemetery in Italy.

 OFP Storage and Accounting

-Prior to the beginning of the war of the war, the standard system of field storage was the humble disused ammunition box.
-As Britain mobilised the influx of men from the automotive industry into the RAOC saw the introduction of the latest in storage techniques and how to maximise storage space in the OFP’s.[25]
+Before the onset of the war, the standard method of field storage relied on the humble disused ammunition box.
+However, with Britain’s mobilisation, a surge of manpower from the automotive industry into the RAOC led to the adoption of advanced storage techniques.
+This included maximizing storage space in the OFPs.[25]

 Morris C8 15cwt 4 X 4 GS